LOLYAY-INC/LavMusicPlayer/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-*Note: I made this [Lavalink JSON to Java Converter](https://lolyay.dev/tools/lavalinkconverter/) to use with the JSON you get from: [The lavalink Server List](https://lavalink-list.appujet.site/non-ssl)*

 ## 📜 License